 C Clubbing of digits

-A 50-year-old man has the sudden onset of substernal chest pain one afternoon.
+A 50-year-old man has the sudden onset of substernal chest pain.
 The pain persists for the next three hours.
 He then becomes short of breath and diaphoretic.
-He goes to the emergency department that evening.
-On physical examination his vital signs include T 37 C, P 95/minute, RR 25/minute, and BP 130/90 mm Hg.
-A chest radiograph shows a slightly enlarged heart and mild pulmonary edema.
+He goes to the emergency department and on physical examination his vital signs include T 37°C, P 100/minute, RR 26/minute, and BP 130/90 mm Hg.
+A chest x-ray shows a slightly enlarged heart and mild pulmonary edema.
 An EKG shows ST segment elevation in anterior leads V1 - 6.
 Which of the following serum laboratory test findings is most likely to be present in this man?